daw017/PSYC193_IntroPython_W2019/README.md

 At the end of the quarter, you must have all assignments done and your notebooks saved in your course folder on Google Drive (I will explain this in the first class).

-I will check all problem sets periodically throughout the quarter, and completition of each assignment will be worth 5 points, for a total of 35-40 points (for 7-8 in-class problem sets)
+I will check all problem sets periodically throughout the quarter, and completion of each assignment will be worth 5 points, for a total of 35-40 points (for 7-8 in-class problem sets)

 ## Letter grade in course
 Grades will be based on the percentage of points earned on quizzes, the midterm and the final.